Board of Directors

 He is married, with four daughters and four grandchildren.

-Kathleen is the founder and chair of the Foothill College STEM Lecture Series, which brings community members to Foothill to hear thought leaders in science, technology, engineering, and mathematics.
+Kathleen is founder and chair of the Foothill College STEM Lecture Series, which brings community members to Foothill to hear thought leaders in science, technology, engineering and mathematics.

 Kathleen and her husband, Mark, have funded and helped implement the renovation of the UC Irvine Athletic Training Center.
 For the past 16 years, Kathleen has organized a ReCycle Bike Drive to benefit those less fortunate in our community.
 She is a member of the Los Altos Hills Water Conservation Committee and GreenTown Los Altos.
 In addition, she is a member of the Montalvo Arts Center Board of Trustees in Saratoga, Ca.